 HDMI stands for High-Definition Multimedia Interface.
 It is a standard that supports high-definition digital video and multi-channel digital audio on a single cable.
-The HDMI connection transmits both video and audio data in a digital format, unlike the analog VGA or DVI connections, which transmit only video data.
+The HDMI cable connection transmits both video and audio data in a digital format.
+HDMI connections stand in contrast to analog VGA or DVI connections, which transmit only video data.

-An HDMI cable is a type of cable that connects a device such as Blu-ray player, game console, or streaming device like a Roku player to a TV, monitor, or projector.
-It carries both audio and video signals from the device to the TV.
-The main differentiator between an HDMI cable and other cables is that it can carry both digital audio and video signals over one cable.
-The HDMI cable is an all-in-one cable that transmits uncompressed digital audio and video signals in a single cable.
-There are different types of HDMI cables, such as HDMI 1.4a, HDMI 2.0a or HDMI 2.1.
+An HDMI cable is a type of cable that connects a device such as Blu-ray player, game console, or streaming device like a Roku player (and more) to a TV, monitor or projector.
+It then carries both audio and video signals from the device to the TV.
+The main difference between an HDMI cable and other cables is that it can carry both uncompressed digital audio and video signals over one cable.
+There are different versions of HDMI cables, such as HDMI 1.4a, HDMI 2.0a or HDMI 2.1.

 What is an HDMI adapter?